 Worried that you’re underhydrated after a heart-pounding run or bike ride?
 SEMI’s Nano-Bio Manufacturing Consortium (NBMC) has you covered – with a patch.
-A few years after the group undertook a sweaty task a to create a non-invasive health monitor, the patch that tracks electrolyte levels recently ended up stuck to the skin of U.S. Air Force volunteers.
+A few years after the group undertook the sweaty task of creating a non-invasive health monitor, the patch that tracks electrolyte levels recently ended up stuck to the skin of U.S. Air Force volunteers.

 “During extra workout sessions at the Air Force Research Laboratory in Ohio, the volunteers wore on their backs adhesive patches that collected their perspiration," according to GE Reports.
 "Sensors in the patches were able to detect the specific levels of electrolytes in the sweat the volunteers released.
 That data was transmitted wirelessly to a laptop computer app where researchers could analyze it in real time.”
 Read more about the project in the GE Reports blog.